ayudasystems/ap-fsharp-template/README.md

 Clone this repository

 ## Initialize the application

+You can initialize the application either by running a script in the terminal or by creating new project in Rider
-In the terminal, go to the root directory of the solution and run the following command `dotnet fsi init.fsx`
+* In the `terminal`, go to the root directory of the solution and run the following command `.\init.cmd` or
+`.\init.cmd [Solution name] [Project name] [Solution directory]`

+* In `Rider`,
+  1. Click `File` -> `New` -> `More Templates`.
+  2. Click `Install Template...` and choose the base path of the template.
+  3. Click `Reload`.
+  4. Find and click the `Broadsign FSharp Application` template in the left menu.
+  5. Enter Solution name, Project name and Solution directory.
+  6. Check `Put solution and project in the same directory`
+  7. Click `Create`

 ## Run the application